 Alternative Ways of Getting to Supai

-If the 10 mile hike in is a bit too much there’s a couple options.
-You can ride a horse in.
-Or you can helicopter in.
+If the 10-mile hike in is a bit too much there are a couple options: you can ride a horse in or you can helicopter in.
 From March 15 to October 15 the helicopter runs from 10am – 1pm on Sunday, Monday, Thursday and Friday.
 From October 16 to March 14 it runs Sunday and Friday from 10am – 1pm.
 It’s first come, first serve so it’s important to arrive early to secure a place in line.
-They pick up and drop off between the the hilltop, just below the trailhead on the canyon side and the helipad next to the tourism office.
+They pick up and drop off between the hilltop, just below the trailhead on the canyon side and the helipad next to the tourism office.
 Each way will cost $85 and cash payment is recommended.

 Please keep in mind that prices are subject to change.
 Airwest is the helicopter operator.